-Interested in learning more?
-Check out this 30 Days to Virtual Assistant Success course that will help get you started!
-The average rate for VAs that have gone through this course is $35/hr., with some going as high as $100!
+Check out this free resource to help you get started as a virtual assistant!
+The average rate for virtual assistants that have gone through this course is $35/hr., with some going as high as $100!

 Do you love photography?
 Guess what?
 You can get paid to work at home taking recipe and craft photos for bloggers, social media influencers and even brands!

 If you enjoy kids, babysitting is a great way to earn a little extra money!
-Obviously, you can try to find your own connections, but if you’re wanting to simplify things and more easily find opportunities, check out Sittercity.
+Obviously, you can try to find your own connections, but if you want to simplify things and more easily find opportunities, check out Sittercity.

 Once you sign up to be a sitter, you can take on jobs as a full-time nanny, date-night sitter, last minute care and even pet or senior care and housekeeping!

 More ideas for how to make extra money on the side

 7. Pet Sit

 Love pets?
 This side hustle will be a dream come true for you!
 Sign up with Rover to get paid to pet sit, dog walk, board pets and more.

 If you have a car, one unique way that you may be able to make money is by signing up to drive with Uber or Lyft.
 If you aren’t familiar with Uber and Lyft, they are companies that enable people to catch a ride whenever they need one.